 - The trust must have a purpose.
 The person for whose benefit the trust is created is called the "beneficiary."

 A living trust is revocable.
-That means that even though the trustor transfers assets to a living trust, the trustor can get his or her property back by revoking the trust.
-In most living trusts created in the United States, the trustor, trustee and beneficiary are all the same person.
+That means that even though the grantor transfers assets to a revocable living trust, the grantor can get his or her property back by revoking the trust.
+In most revocable living trusts created in the United States, the grantor, trustee, and beneficiary are all the same person.

-By creating living trusts, they say, people can avoid probate, thereby saving their families time and money and aggravation.
-Living trusts also avoid conservatorships, they say, because if you become disabled, a trustee is already in place to manage your trust assets for you.
+By creating a revocable living trust, people can avoid probate, thereby saving their families time, money, and aggravation.
+Revocable living trusts also avoid conservatorships because if you become disabled, a trustee is already in place to manage your trust assets for you.

 The Baker’s Dozen

-- Administering a living trust after your death is not cost-free.
-Even if probate is avoided, the successor trustee should usually seek help from a lawyer in making sure that your debts are paid, all of the necessary tax forms filed and the assets in your trust legally distributed to your beneficiaries.
+- Administering a revocable living trust after your death is not cost-free.
+Even if probate is avoided, the successor trustee should usually seek help from a lawyer in making sure that your debts are paid, all the necessary tax forms filed, and the assets in your trust legally distributed to your beneficiaries.

-- After your death, your living trust will not cut off the claims of your creditors against the trust corpus.
-For that reason, the successor trustee will often open a probate estate anyway, to require your creditors to file claims within the time required by law or be barred from collecting their claims against your estate.
+- After your death, your revocable living trust will not cut off the claims of your creditors against the trust corpus.
+For that reason, the successor trustee will occasionally need to open a probate estate anyway, to require your creditors to file claims within the time required by law or be barred from collecting their claims against your estate.

-- In many instances, the trustor has failed to transfer all of his "probate assets" to his living trust.
+- In many instances, the grantor has failed to transfer all his "probate assets" to his revocable living trust.
 Consequently, when the trustor dies, this probate asset becomes subject to probate.
 His estate winds up in probate court anyway.
-So the trustor pays twice: first, to set up his living trust intending to avoid probate; and second, after his death, to go to probate court.
+So the trustor pays twice: first, to set up his revocable living trust intending to avoid probate; and second, after his death, to go to probate court.

-- Living trusts do not protect your assets from creditors and lawsuits.
+- Revocable living trusts do not protect your assets from creditors and lawsuits.

-- Living trusts are no more effective than wills in saving state and federal estate taxes.
+- Revocable living trusts are no more effective than wills in saving state and federal estate taxes.

-- Living trusts can adversely affect your eligibility for Medicaid nursing home benefits.
+- Revocable living trusts can adversely affect your eligibility for Medicaid nursing home benefits.

-Not all living trusts are scams.
 They are useful and important tools in estate and tax planning, when used wisely and considerately.
-The most important reasons for having a living trust include:
+The most important reasons for having a revocable living trust include: